hendrikniemann/graphql-style-guide/README.md

 Create mutations are mutations that create a new entity in the database.
 The mutation is named after the type of entity it is creating.
 The mutations must be named in the following schema `create<Entity Name>`.
 When you want to create a new `User` the mutation to use is the `createUser` mutation.

 Create mutations usually take a single required argument `draft` of the draft type of the entity `<Entity Name>Draft`.
 The draft contains all the arguments that are used to create the instance.
 This allows us to make all arguments mandatory that are essential for the type and other fields nullable, that contain optional data for the creation.
+Mutations can have some implicit parameters for example the viewer or the current date.

 Examples: